Also Known As

 • Colonoscopy: a more thorough examination of the rectum and entire colon

-• Should I buy and use self-testing FIT/FOB kits which are available in some chemists?
+• Should I buy and use self-testing FIT/FOB kits which are available in some Pharmacy stores?

-The devices available in chemists detect blood in faeces using several different methods.
+The devices available to buy detect blood in faeces using several different methods.
 Their sensitivity to detecting blood can vary and without the skills of either an experienced laboratory or doctor the results of these tests can be misleading.
 Consult your GP if you are concerned and think you need a test performed.